redjax/theweather/README.md

 - [`collectors/`](./collectors/)
   - Isolated collection packages.
   - Encapsulate functionality to request weather data from an API & pass it to the API for storage.
+  - Each collector has a SQLite database for saving API responses locally in case of communication interruption with the server
+    - Saved responses have a `retain` boolean value, and once POSTed successfully it will be set to `False`.
+    - Records are garbage collected on a schedule, re-trying any with `retain=True` and removing any with `retain=False`
   - Can be run on the local machine, or a remote machine with networking back to the API server host.
   - [`weatherapi-collector`](./collectors/weatherapi-collector/)
     - Collector package for the [WeatherAPI](https://www.weatherapi.com) REST API.